webex/webex-js-sdk/documentation/ciscospark.md

 app.get(`/login`, (req, res) => {
   // buildLoginUrl() defaults to the implicit grant flow so explicitly pass
-  // `confidential` to generate a URL suitable to the Authorization Code grant
+  // `confidential` to generate a url suitable to the Authorization Code grant
   // flow.
   res
     .redirect(req.spark.credentials.buildLoginUrl({clientType: 'confidential'}))